 Project:

-City of Evans Strategic Plan
+Annual Biosolids Removal

 Description:

 The City of Evans operates two (2) anaerobic lagoons that receive waste activated sludge from a Biological Nutrient Removal Activated Sludge treatment plant.
 The lagoons are roughly 2.5 million gallons (2.5MG) each, totaling 5 million gallons (5MG).
 These lagoons require annual biosolids removal in order to remain functional.
-The estimated volume of biosolids is approximately 300 Dry Tons.
-The removal and disposal of Biosolids shall be completed by December 30, 2022.
+The estimated volume of biosolids is approximately 350 Dry Tons.
+The removal and disposal of Biosolids shall be completed by December 31, 2025.